Ric Estrada 1928-2009

 First page of “Peace with Honor!” in G.I.
 Combat #169 © 1973 DC Comics.
 Script,

 Pencils, Inks: Ric Estrada.
 Letters, Colors: Unknown.
 Editing: Archie Goodwin.

 Among the material that I found online while preparing this were articles on, and interviews with, Estrada calling him if not the first LDS cartoonist then at least the first known to reflect his religion in his work.
-They’re listed in reverse chronological order, most recent first, as blog entries tend to be, and offer fascinating background — what-ever your opinion or knowledge of Mormonism — if you’re interested in comics history, giving context to Estrada’s creative output all the better for being in his own words.
+They’re listed in reverse chronological order as blog entries tend to be, starting with the most recent, and offer fascinating background — whatever your opinion or knowledge of Mormonism — if you’re interested in comics history, giving context to Estrada’s creative output all the better for being in his own words.

 Mark Evanier remembered Estrada within hours of his passing.
 Steve Bissette, who learned more than illustration from him at the renowned Kubert School of Cartoon & Graphic Art, eulogized him yesterday.
 Daniel Best has shared a letter and funeral information from Ric's widow Loretta.

 Splash panel of "The Mormon Battalion!" in Our Fighting Forces #135 © 1972 DC Comics.

 Script, Pencils, Inks: Ric Estrada.
 Letters, Colors: Unknown.
 Editing: Joe Kubert.

 As is noted in the various obituaries, Seth Estrada is producing a documentary about his father Ric.
 They both gave interviews to Mormon Artist for a recent issue, Seth about the documentary and Ric about his work in comics and animation as well as his conversion.
 Mike Catron, from whom I heard the sad news on a chat list, has uploaded to YouTube video of Estrada speaking at a San Diego Comic-Con panel moderated by Evanier in 2001, which Mark has now embedded on his blog.